cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 cmd.MarkFlagRequired(FlagFrom)
 ```

-For a full list of what flags are in `PostCommands`, including which are required inputs from users, see the CLI documentation [here](../interfaces/cli.md#transaction-flags).
+Since `PostCommands()` includes all of the basic flags required for a transaction command, module developers may choose not to add any of their own (specifying arguments instead may often be more appropriate).
+For a full list of what flags are included in the `PostCommands()` function, including which are required inputs from users, see the CLI documentation [here](../interfaces/cli.md#transaction-flags).

 ## REST

 Applications are typically required to support web services that use HTTP requests (e.g. a web wallet like [Lunie.io](lunie.io)).
 Thus, application developers will also use REST Routes to route HTTP requests to the application's modules; these routes will be used by service providers.
-The module developer's responsibility is to define the REST client by defining routes for all possible requests and handlers for each of them.
-The REST interface file `rest.go` is typically found in the module's `./x/moduleName/client/rest` folder.
+The module developer's responsibility is to define the REST client by defining [routes](#register-routes) for all possible [requests](#request-types) and [handlers](#request-handlers) for each of them.
+It's up to the module developer how to organize the REST interface files; there is typically a `rest.go` file found in the module's `./x/moduleName/client/rest` folder.

 ### Request Types